 All required works for putting the Unit into operation have been completed.
-The Unit tests with use of natural gas which has been supplied by DESFA on 05.01.2015.
+There are being in progress the Unit tests with use of natural gas which has been supplied by DESFA on 05.01.2015.

-The Unit is expected to enter commercial operation within the first six months of 2015 are in progress.
+The Unit is expected to enter commercial operation within the first six months of 2015.

-On 31.12.2014 the total expenditure for the project amounted to € 494 mil.
+On 31.12.2014 the total expenditure for the project amounted to Euro 494 mil.